Born Again (Black Sabbath album): Origins

 Following the departure of vocalist Ronnie James Dio and drummer Vinny Appice in 1982, Sabbath's future was in doubt.
-The band switched management to Don Arden (Sharon Osbourne's father) and he suggested Ian Gillan as the new vocalist.
+The band switched management to Don Arden, father of Sharon Osbourne who was married to the band's founding singer Ozzy Osbourne.
+Arden suggested Ian Gillan of Deep Purple as the new vocalist.
 The band had considered vocalists such as Robert Plant and David Coverdale before settling on Gillan.
 With Whitesnake on the verge of breaking up, Iommi was eager to form a new group with Coverdale and drummer Cozy Powell joining him and Butler, but Coverdale and Powell decided at the last minute to continue with Whitesnake (the latter would eventually join Black Sabbath in 1988).
-While Iommi has claimed that the band received an audition tape from a then-unknown Michael Bolton at this time, Butler claims no such thing happened and that Iommi concocted the story as "a joke".
-This claim has also been refuted by Bolton himself, who clarified that it was "only a rumour".
+Iommi has claimed the band received an audition tape from Michael Bolton who was then working in hard rock before finding success as a pop-ballad singer.
+However, Butler claims no such thing happened and said Iommi concocted the Bolton story as "a joke".
+This claim has also been refuted by Bolton himself, who clarified that it was "only a rumor" which might have originated from his band Blackjack once opening a concert for Ozzy.

 Iommi told Hit Parader magazine in late 1983 that Gillan was the best candidate, saying "His shriek is legendary."
 Gillan was at first reluctant, but his manager convinced him to meet with Iommi and Butler at The Bear, a pub in Oxford.
 After a night of heavy drinking, Gillan officially committed to the project in February 1983.
 The following morning Gillan had no memory of joining the band and claimed he didn't even like Black Sabbath's music, but the deal had already been struck.

 The project was originally intended to be a new supergroup, and the members of the group had no intention of billing themselves as Black Sabbath.
-At some point after recording had been completed, Arden insisted that they use the recognizable Sabbath name, and the members were overruled.
-Arden had secured a sizable advance from the record company with the proviso that Gillan be involved, and they would only release the album under the Black Sabbath name.
-"We thought we were doing a kind of Gillan-Iommi-Butler-Ward album…" recalled bassist Geezer Butler.
-"That is the way we approached the album.
-When we had finished the album, we took it to the record company and they said, 'Well, here's the contract: it is going to go out as a Black Sabbath album."
+At some point after recording had been completed, Arden insisted they use the recognizable Sabbath name, and the members were overruled.
+Butler reported how Arden had secured a sizable advance from the record company with the proviso that Gillan be involved, and the album issued under the Black Sabbath name.

 With Cozy Powell electing to remain with Coverdale in Whitesnake, Black Sabbath's longtime drummer Bill Ward was persuaded to return to the band.
-Ward claimed to be newly sober after leaving the band in 1980 to deal with his alcoholism and he assured Iommi and Butler that he was up to recording and touring once again.
-Ward began drinking at some point during the sessions and returned to Los Angeles for treatment once the album was completed, and has remained sober ever since.
-Ward has said that he enjoyed making the album, which remains his final studio album with the band.
+Ward claimed to be newly sober after leaving the band in 1980 to treat his alcoholism and he assured Iommi and Butler that he was up to recording and touring once again.
+Ward began drinking at some point during the sessions and returned to Los Angeles for additional addiction treatment once the album was completed, and has remained sober ever since.
+Ward said he enjoyed making the album, which remains his final studio album with the band.